 Nowadays, we all sit a little too much.
 Most of the time we’re planted in front of a computer, working our day away.
-Geez, sometimes you just need to escape the grind.
-Right?
+Sometimes you just need to escape the grind, or at the very least stretch out that aching back, right?

-Lucky for you (and everyone else in Boston), there are lot of awesome yoga studios popping up all around town.
+Lucky for you (and everyone else in Boston), there are amazing yoga studios in every corner of the city.
 Each space offers an opportunity to slow down and clear your mind while breaking a sweat and moving your body.
 Whether you’re a first-timer or yoga pro searching for a power, gentle, or hot yoga session, you’ll find exactly what you’re looking for and more at these studios in Greater Boston.

 When someone asks where to go for yoga in this city, YogaWorks (with multiple locations around the city and surrounding areas) the first place that comes to mind.
 With such a strong team of established yogis, you can expect to find great instructors and an uplifting community.
 Plus, they offer nearly 70 classes a week in a variety of styles from Black Light Vinyasa and Hip Hop Yoga to Yin, Restore, and Roll.
 Getting bored here is not in the cards.

-Formerly Sadhana Yoga, you can find Coolidge Yoga‘s two locations on Worcester St. and on Beacon St. This studio is friendly to beginners and experienced yogis alike.
+You can find Coolidge Yoga‘s two locations on Worcester St. and on Beacon St., appealing to beginners and experienced yogis alike.
 With a warm neighborhood feel and classes ranging from FUNdamentals and candlelit Yin yoga to $6 cash-only Vinyasa, you’ll be in good hands.
 Plus, you can scoop up the new member special — one month of unlimited yoga for just $30.
-And during the summer, check out their schedule, they regularly host free Yoga in the Park.
+And during the summer, check out their schedule; they regularly host free yoga in the park.

-CorePower Yoga might be a large operation with studios in over 20 states, but their Seaport, Comm Ave, Fenway, South End/Ink Block, and Back Bay (coming soon) locations in Boston still have that local studio feel.
+CorePower Yoga might be a large operation with studios in over 20 states, but their Seaport, Comm Ave., Fenway, South End/Ink Block, and Back Bay locations in Boston proper still have that local studio feel.
 But don’t expect a slow flow here — their classes are designed to get your heart pumping, so get ready to sweat.
-And if you’re across the river, you can visit CorePower’s Cambridge spot at Fresh Pond.
+And if you’re across the river in search of sculpting, athletic-style Vinyasa, you can visit CorePower’s Cambridge, Fresh Pond, or Medford studios.

-Started by the owners of North End Yoga, this City Square studio is the hip kid in town, and those who’ve tried them out never want to leave.
+Started by the owners of North End Yoga, this City Square studio puts out a very cool vibe, and those who’ve tried them out never want to leave.
 Their practice is rooted in community and the space is so welcoming, you’ll want to move right in.
-This workout spot is equal parts yoga, barre, and Pilates, and they’re pulling some of Boston’s best instructors from studios across town.
+This fitness spot is equal parts yoga, barre, and Pilates, and they’re pulling some of Boston’s best instructors from studios across town.

 South Boston Yoga is one of the biggest studios in town and and is conveniently situated directly across from the Broadway T stop.
 You’ll find classes nearly every hour of the day ranging from aerial yoga to hot power yoga to Pilates and foam rolling.
 Yes, foam rolling.
 For 60 minutes.
 It’s a real pain, but your hamstrings will thank you later.